0 Part Course |

 • Ijara - leasing solutions

-Islamic finance training consists of lectures, case studies and discussions.
+Islamic banking training will consist of lectures, case studies and discussions.

 REQUEST CALL BACK